zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 - Verifying our proofs on zkVerify and getting proof receipts
 - Verifying the proof receipts on Ethereum

 To start this tutorial, first we need to install the Noir toolkit using noirup tool.
 Also, to generate the proofs we need to install Barretenberg's Backend used by Noir Toolkit.
-Run the following commands to install the requirements :
+Run the following commands to install the requirements:

 1. Install noirup by running the following command:
 ```bash